-- A Positive Coach is a positive motivator and refuses to motivate through fear, intimidation or shame.
-He establishes order and discipline in a positive manner.
+- A Positive Coach is a positive motivator and refuses to motivate through fear, intimidation, or shame.
+He positively establishes order and discipline.

 - A Positive Coach coaches for mastery rather than victory, which he sees as a by-product of the pursuit of excellence.
 He focuses on effort rather than outcome, learning rather than comparison to others.

 - A Positive Coach recognizes that mistakes are an important and inevitable part of learning and encourages an environment in which players are willing to risk making a mistake.

 - A Positive Coach sets standards of continuous learning and improvement for herself and her players.
 She encourages and inspires her players, whatever their level of mastery, to strive to get better without threatening them.
 She is committed to becoming the best coach she can be and continually seeks to improve her effectiveness.

 - A Positive Coach “Honors the Game.”
 He feels an obligation to the sport he coaches.
 He loves his sport and shares his love and enjoyment with his players.
 He feels privileged to be able to take part in his sport.